luau-lang/rfcs/docs/syntax-named-function-type-returns.md

 - This proposal was written on the grounds that Luau should have internal syntactic consistency and cross-pollination.
 Runtime, type checking, and documentation features should enmesh and enrich each other as a unified whole, to ensure everything is kept in sync and is easily comprehensible.
 - The primary argument against this proposal is the belief that Luau's type checker should be a "pure proof system", cleanly separated from documentation concerns at every point, so that the type system can exist in a pure realm unconcerned with semantic information.

-This could potentially be a core tension about the direction of type checking features as a whole.
+This feels like a core tension about the direction of type checking features as a whole.
 We should check in with the community on this.

 There is a particular concern that introducing comprehension aids into the type language would imply meaning where there is none.
 Would users think that return names have functional meaning?